 On the origin of Concept Neurons

 Recent times have seen an explosion in neuron types.
 We find cells that code for spatial locations, such as place cells (xx) or grid cells (xx).
 More recently head direction cells and anker cells have been identified.
 In humans, neurons that code for specific concepts, so called Concept Neurons have been found consistently.
 Recent additions include novelty cells and familiarity cells (or neurons?) as well border and event cells (xx).
 In this work we introduced Episode Specific Neurons and added to this veritable embarras de richesse.
-We do not believe that each of these neurons represent a physiologically distinct neuron type that earns it's label through a separate coding mechanism.
+We do not believe that each of these neurons represent a physiologically distinct neuron type that earns its label through a separate coding mechanism.
 We would like to therefore muse on the open question how CN initially develop their tuning.
-An open question remains how CNs initially develop their tuning.
 One possibility is that over repeated reconsolidation CNs evolve from ESNs.
 Imagine you meet your best friend in a coffee shop.
 This coffee shop episode will initially be represented by an assembly of ESNs.
 A few days later you meet with the same friend in a park and you remember the last time you met in the coffee shop.
 This reactivates the ESNs coding for the coffee shop episode.
 Engram literature suggests that recently active and more excitable neurons are preferentially bound to a new episode (Josselyn & Frankland, 2018, Josselyn & Tonegawa xx).
 This makes it likely that some of the ESNs that coded the coffee episode now also code the park episode.
 The common element between those two episodes is your best friend.
 It is conceivable that over many such episodes a proportion of the ESNs that initially coded the coffee shop episode would become "semanticized", i.e., develop a tuning for your best friend.
 A Concept Neuron is born.
 In this way ESNs can be likened to variables in a computer program to which arbitrary information is bound.
 In the case of episodic memory, this arbitrary information would be the complete set of features that make up an episode.

 More advanced electrodes

 The yield of neurons using the currently available electrodes is about a dozen per microwire bundle.
-In comparison, electrodes developed more recently yield hundreds of well localizied neurons.
-Virtually all analyses within described in this thesis would benefit from more neurons.
+In comparison, electrodes developed more recently yield hundreds of well localized neurons.
+Virtually all analyses described in this thesis would benefit from more neurons.
 We have mentioned this throughout the manuscript when appropriate.
-Not in all cases can this difference in neuron yield be made up by recording more participants.
+Not in all cases can this difference in neuron yield be made up by recording more participants or sessions.
 For instance, recording hundreds of neurons in one patient would enable the analysis of between-cell interactions, such as the detection of assemblies of Episode Specific Neurons.
 Something that is not feasible when recording few neurons.
 Beyond this, between area interactions could be investigated (Durand et al., 2022 Nature Protocols).
-One concrete example would be a reinstatement of cortical neurons that represent a memory and their interaction with hippocampal ESNs.
-During encoding one would assume that the cortical neurons drive ESNs, while during retrieval the cortex lags behind the hippocampus (Linde-Domingo et al., 2019; doi.org/10.1038/s41467-018-08080-2).
+One concrete example would be a reinstatement of neocortical neurons that represent a memory and their interaction with hippocampal ESNs.
+During encoding one would assume that the neocortical neurons drive ESNs, while during retrieval the cortex lags behind the hippocampus (Linde-Domingo et al., 2019; doi.org/10.1038/s41467-018-08080-2).

 Microwire stimulation